xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-30-2015.md

 **Why**: Because they want the China fablab experience.
 Maybe they want to learn about Taobao, maybe they want to know more about Chinese culture.
 We would give them the China-fablab experience in exchange for their help in the fablab, plus a fee.

 ## XinFab Website
-* Berenda: friend is willing to do it for a small fee
+* Miranda: friend is willing to do it for a small fee
   * need to skype him, see what he's built before, make it clear what our requirements are
 * Xinchejian offered to help host the wiki stuff
   * free options as well – Wikia?